 Digiplex's Stockholm data center

 Stockholm Exergi CEO Anders Egelrud says the agreement with DigiPlex is a strong validation of the company’s waste heat recovery program and Stockholm Data Parks.

-“As part of our drive to make Stockholm fossil fuel-free, our objective is that 10 percent of Stockholm’s heating needs shall be provided by recovered data centre waste heat.”
+“As part of our drive to make Stockholm fossil fuel-free, our objective is that 10 percent of Stockholm’s heating needs shall be provided by recovered data center waste heat.”

 “Digitalisation must go hand in hand with the development of environmental technology.
 With Stockholm being in the absolute forefront of both fields this is a natural step for the city,” says Stockholm mayor Karin Wanngård.

-“Utilising smart technological solutions to make the most of synergies between recovered data centre heat and the city’s heating needs is a part of the environmental objective to become fossil fuel-free by 2040.
-I am determined to make Stockholm a major hub for sustainable data centres.”
+“Utilising smart technological solutions to make the most of synergies between recovered data center heat and the city’s heating needs is a part of the environmental objective to become fossil fuel-free by 2040.
+I am determined to make Stockholm a major hub for sustainable data centers.”

 Eckhoff says sustainability is at the core of Digiplex’s DNA.

-“By working together with Stockholm Exergi, we will contribute to a more sustainable data centre industry that can contribute even more to the future of our cities and society at large,” concludes Eckhoff.
+“By working together with Stockholm Exergi, we will contribute to a more sustainable data center industry that can contribute even more to the future of our cities and society at large,” concludes Eckhoff.